Kenny440715/Ticket-lifecycle/README.md

 </p>
 <br />
 <p>
 So those are the four stages of the ticket lifecycle!
 Tickets play a significant role in my work, whether I'm handling helpdesk queries, working on systems, networking, security, or cloud-related tasks.
-Therefore, it's essential for me to be familiar with how ticketing systems function and the lifecycle they follow.
 </p>
 <br />